devakapatel/t9-nextra-3/pages/sem-6/assignments/cyptography-and-network-security/assignment-2.md

 In summary, Diffie-Hellman is a powerful tool for establishing shared secrets, but it must be combined with authentication mechanisms to be truly secure in the face of active adversaries.
 The lack of authentication makes it inherently vulnerable to the Man-in-the-Middle attack.

-## 5) P and Q are two prime numbers.
+## <mark> 5) P and Q are two prime numbers.
 P=7, and Q=17.
 Take public key E=5.
 If the plaintext value is 6, then what will be the cipher text value according to the RSA algorithm?
-Explain in detail.
+Explain in detail. </mark>

 Okay, let's break down the RSA encryption process with the given values and calculate the ciphertext.